zzh-tech/BiT/README.md

 #### **TL;DR**:

-Our proposed method, BiT, is a powerful transformer-based technique for arbitrary factor blur interpolation, which achieves state-of-the-art performance.
+BiT is a fast and powerful transformer-based technique for arbitrary factor blur interpolation with state-of-the-art performance.

 <img src="./docs/demo.gif" width="640px" />